A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 - How would a young person describe our organization?

-As a brand strategist working with nonprofits and mission-driven organizations, these five functions help us move beyond outputs to focus on the big outcomes that are supported by the brand.
-They help us prioritize audiences, challenge assumptions, and stand out in an increasingly crowded sector.
-Together, they move Brand Strategy and messaging beyond the surface and give them greater power in helping organizations achieve their missions and reach bold visions for the future.
+As a brand strategist working with nonprofits and mission-driven organizations, these five functions help us move beyond outputs to focus on the big outcomes that are supported and driven by the brand.
+They help us prioritize our audiences, challenge assumptions, and stand out in an increasingly crowded sector that appears to have many overlapping strategies.
+Together, they move Brand Strategy and messaging beyond the surface, giving organizations more power to achieve their missions and reach bold visions for the future.

 This site, and any contents or web pages attached, contains confidential and proprietary information that is intended for the exclusive use of the author and authorized partners for the limited purpose of viewing projects for designation of as part of the portfolio.
 Only authorized visitors and partners are permitted to access this content, and any unauthorized use of this content is unlawful.
 The information and material contained on this site is confidential, and all authorized persons accessing the material have an obligation of confidentiality.
 If you are not an authorized partner or viewer, you are hereby notified that any entry into this site or disclosure, copying, distribution or use of any of the information contained in or attached to this site is strictly prohibited.
 If you have any knowledge of attempts to enter this site wrongfully or are unsure of your authorization status, please immediately notify us via e-mail at info@paulsternberg.com.